Master in Food Culture, Communication & Marketing

 The Career Center supports students by helping them design their career project through the “Cultivating Your Career” program, structured around collective workshops and individual coaching.

-Two Career Days per year (one international and one Italian) are organized by the Career Office to help students:
+Two Career Days per year (one international and one Italian) are organized by the Career Center to help students:

 - seek potential internship and job positions